oordenesg/oordenesg/README.md

 Hi there👋!
 I am Oscar.

-Currently working as a data scientist at Bice Vida Lab.

-Mainly interested in:
-- Machine Learning Engineering
-- Software development
-- Applied research in the Retail industry, Retail FinTech and FinTech

 <!--
 **oordenesg/oordenesg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.